Jake-Mertz/TravelX/README.md

 # TravelX
 A web app designed to help solo travelers connect with each other.

-Written using React, Express, Postgresql, jQuery, & Node.js.
+Written using React, Express, Postgresql, & Node.js.